rayalan/brave-tardis/lesson2.md

 1. Run `git reset --hard origin/master` to reset back to our starting state.
 2. Run `git format-patch -1 {recordedSha1Hash}~`
-3. Run `git format-patch -1 {recordedSha1Hash}`
-4. What files did it generate?
+3. What files did it generate?
 What are the contents of those files?
-5. Cut-n-paste the file contents to the Slack channel `#git-training`.
+4. Cut-n-paste the file contents to the Slack channel `#git-training`.
 (We should have everyone in the meeting added by now; if not, poke a virtual neighbor.)

 Exercise 4: Commit Sharing -- Receiving
 ---------------------------------------